 badly bent arms by rgtmum

-Instead, keep your arms straight when they are out of the water and keep your palms facing backward and relaxed from the time they exit the water in the back until they reach the front.
+Instead, keep your arms straight when they are out of the water.
+Keep your palms facing backward and your thumbs pointing down, barely skimming the surface.

 breathing too late in butterfly - big mistake